Traditional Turkey Stuffing Recipe

 - VARIATIONS: Some people like to add some cooked, ground sausage for more flavor, or some wine, or maybe real cream…what about you, what do you put in your stuffing recipe?
 (Don't say raisins, yuck!)

 - NOTES ON COOKING A TURKEY: Cooking times will differ depending on whether your bird is fresh or frozen.
 Plan on approximately 20 minutes per pound at 350* for a defrosted turkey and about 15 minutes per pound for fresh.
 We start at 350* then turn down to 325* if it starts to brown up too quickly.
 Add water to the bottom if not much liquid is forming, because you want lots of goodies & drippings for making gravy!
-Instructions for making gravy are here.)
+Instructions for making gravy are here.
 Be sure to baste now and then to get those yummy juices over the top of your bird.
-My notes to self: in 2017 it took about 5 hours on 350* at the beginning for 40 minutes or so, then 325* for 18# and 22# turkeys.
-(If ever your turkey cooks more quickly, either turn it down to warm until the rest of the meal is done OR pull it out to a platter and cover with foil.)
+My notes to self: in 2017 it took about 5 hours (on 350* at the beginning–for 40 minutes or so, then down to 325* for the rest of the time) for 18# and 22# turkeys.
+If ever your turkey cooks more quickly, either turn it down to warm until the rest of the meal is done OR pull it out to a platter and cover with foil.

 - We use a turkey roaster like this one to free up oven space for things like baking rolls, squash, extra stuffing, etc.